 How can N-iX help you with Computer Vision for the manufacturing industry?

 N-iX is an Eastern-European software development company with 1,000+ experts that have experience working with business cases of different shapes and sizes.
-We have delivery offices in Ukraine, Poland, Bulgaria, and Belarus.
+We have delivery offices across Eastern Europe.
 Here’s why you should opt for N-iX:

 - We have strong technical expertise in Machine learning and AI, C/C++, Python, Java, .NET, and Kotlin, DevOps, and QA.